Site Audit: Keep Your Website Safe with the Brand New HTTPS Report!

-You may already know how important it is to protect your website with HTTPS, and now if you are moving your website from vulnerable HTTP to secure HTTPS or just want to monitor if there is any error occurred in your HTTPS performance, here are some handy checks that can help you.
+You may already know how important it is to protect your website with HTTPS, and now if you are moving your website from vulnerable HTTP to secure HTTPS or just want to monitor if there is any error occurring in your HTTPS performance, here are some handy checks that can help you.

 What are the exact checks for HTTPS implementation?

-To access the checks, first go to your project or create a new one, and then click on Site Audit.
+To access the checks, first, go to your project or create a new one, and then click on Site Audit.
 You will notice the HTTPS Implementation report among the tabs.